YOU'RE ALL SET!

 Tallulah Falls & Hurricane Falls, Tallulah Gorge State Park (Nearby Hotels)

-A truly dramatic area for waterfalls is Tallulah Gorge State Park.
+A beautiful area great for admiring striking waterfalls is Tallulah Gorge State Park.
 Tallulah Falls actually features six waterfalls that run down a deep gorge that plunges 1,000 feet.
 For a challenging and very rewarding hike, set out on the Hurricane Falls Trail.
 This is a great place to visit for aspiring nature photographers because you can cross over the gorge on a suspension bridge and snap some incredible shots.
 Another epic hike here is the Sliding Rock Trail, which is tough, includes rock scrambles, and leads visitors to the only natural swimming area at the gorge.
 Just make sure to stop by the state park office to get a permit first!
 When you visit the Clayton area of Georgia, you can stay at vacation rental properties like Mountain Lauren Tiny Cabin, Lady Slipper Cozy Cabin, or Whispering Winds Tiny Cabin.

 Panther Creek Falls, Rabun County (Nearby Hotels)